Haoke98/iCloudDesktop/README.md

 Usage: icloud.py <options>

 Options:
-  -d, --directory <directory>  Local directory that should be used for
-                               download
   -u, --username <username>    Your iCloud username or email address -p, --password <password>    Your iCloud password (default: use PyiCloud
-                               keyring or prompt for password) --recent INTEGER RANGE       Number of recent photos to download (default: download all photos)  [x>=0] --version                    Show the version and exit.
+                               keyring or prompt for password) -d, --directory <directory>  Local directory that should be used for download
+  --recent INTEGER RANGE       Number of recent photos to download (default:
+                               download all photos)  [x>=0] --auto-delete                Scans the "Recently Deleted" folder and deletes any files found in there.
+(If you restore the photo in iCloud, it will be downloaded again.)
+  --modify-olds                Modify the "Created Time" of the old files that
+                               already been in the folder.
+  --version                    Show the version and exit.
   -h, --help                   Show this message and exit.
 ```